-At this point the track manager must again decide which agents are needed and where they should scan.
+At this point the track manager must again decide which sensors are needed and where they should scan.
 Under most situations, the process above is simply repeated.
-However, if the target has moved far from where the track manager is, the track managing task may be migrated to a new agent in a different sector.
+However, if the target has moved far from where the track manager is, the track managing role may be migrated to a new agent in a different sector.
 This is done to avoid the penalty associated with long-distance communication, which may cause unwanted latency or unreliability transferring information.
-This technique is covered in more detail in section .
+This technique is covered in more detail in Section 4.

-Organizational Types
+3. Organizational Types

-Below we will describe two of the organizational constructs used in this system, geographic coalitions and functional differentiation.
+Below we describe two of the organizational constructs used in this system, geographic coalitions and functional differentiation.
 The system also uses structures with characteristics similar to peer-to-peer and hierarchical organizations.
 An integral part of each of these is the notion of locality.
 Information propagates and is made available to only the agents which have need of it.
 In some cases, such as with the environmental sectorization, artificial boundaries are created to encourage locality at the expense of time or flexibility.
-In other cases, as with target tracking, information locality is exhibited naturally through the domain.
+In other cases, as with target tracking, locality is exhibited naturally through the domain.
+There are many data flows in this framework which affect its quantitative characteristics.
+We will informally describe them as needed in the following section, and provide more concrete descriptions in Section 6.

+3.1.
 Geographic Coalitions

-The partitioning described in Section forms an organization based on the geographic location of sensors.
+The partitioning described in Section 2 forms an organization based on the geographic location of sensors.
 Because much of the information being communicated is contained within sectors, the size and shape of the sector has a tangible effect on some aspects of the system's performance.
-If the sector is too large, and contains many sensors, then the communication channel used by the sector manager may become saturated, affecting both the manager and any other local nodes which use the same channel.
+If the sector is too large, and contains many sensors, then the communication channel used by the sector manager may become saturated, affecting both the manager and any other local sensors which use the same channel.
 If the sector is too small, then track managers may spend excessive effort sending information to different sector managers as its target moves through the environment.
-Deciding on the correct sector size is analogous to finding the correct membership of a coalition, although the reward and cost functions are difficult to completely specify and domain uncertainty precludes an allocation that is universally optimal.
+Deciding on the correct sector size is analogous to finding the correct membership of a coalition.
 We hypothesized that a reasonable sector would contain from 6 to 10 sensors, although the physical dimensions of such a sector depend on the density of the sensors, and in different environments one would need to take into account sensor range, communication medium characteristics and maximum target speed.
-In the following sections, we will show results exhibiting these characteristics, and in section we show how this evidence supports our initial hypothesis.
+In the following sections, we will show results exhibiting these characteristics, and in section 5 we show how this evidence supports our initial hypothesis.

-Figure 2: Affect of sector size on messaging.
+Figure 2.
+Affect of sector size on messaging.